 Protect Your Cash – Prepare a cash flow forecast to determine how quickly your cash reserves are being depleted.
 Cash reserves include the money you have in the bank and amount of immediate credit you have through loans or other credit options.
 If you don’t have enough cash reserves to fund your business for at least 3 months start a cash conservation plan.
 Work to cut cash expenses, conserve working capital by improving accounts receivable and inventory turns while having suppliers to extend their payment terms.

 Answering these questions will help you determine if you have a cash reserve problem.
 How much cash do you have in the bank?
 How much cash can you access through funding lines?
 Do you have enough to pay employees, rent, and suppliers?
 What is your cash burn rate?

-Identify the Problem – Typically, the problem will come down to three areas:
+Identify the Problem – Typically, the problem will come down to these four areas:

-- Or general expenses—are there costs you could be reducing, combining or eliminating altogether?
+- General expenses - Are there costs that could be reduced or eliminated altogether?

 Coming out of a financial crisis is always stressful and never easy.
 Sometimes you can tackle the task on your own, but depending on the severity, a professional may be required to bring things back online.
 If that’s the case, an expert can help in a number of ways.
 Don’t overlook your own staff when searching for the right advisor, but make sure the expert you choose has the skills to deliver what you need.

 Every company will experience a loss of balance at some point.
 The important thing is to get a handle on the situation as quickly as possible and to enlist help from the experts, both internal and external, that provide you with the most value.
 With the right moves, you can recover and come out on top, perhaps even stronger than before.